 Harbor Network Drop-in Center – Stuart

 618 SE Central Parkway, Stuart; Phone: 772 287 4545

-The Stuart Harbor Network center offers a peer support group Mondays and Thursdays of each week at 11:00 a.m.
+The Stuart Harbor Network center offers a peer support group Mondays and Thursdays of each week at 1:00 p.m. and other programming throughout the week.
 Please call the center for more information.

 Drop-In Centers are peer-operated, recovery oriented environments in the community that provide a safe, friendly, supportive and confidential place where people with similar experiences are not judged.
 Open 365 days of the year, the Centers are designed to empower consumers to change the quality of their lives.
 The members are respected and offer peer support to one another.
 Recreational and social activities are offered to all members to promote a supportive, active and empowering atmosphere as members actively participate in their recovery.

 Welcome House Drop-in Center – Okeechobee

 242 Hwy 441 SE, Okeechobee, FL 34974; Phone: 863 467 1026

 New Horizons of the Treasure Coast and Okeechobee

 http://nhtcinc.org – Community Mental Health, Primary Care and Substance Abuse Services Provider.
 Main campus on Midway Road in Ft.
 Pierce, with locations in Indian River, Martin, Okeechobee and St. Lucie Counties.
 New Horizons provides a safety net for those in crisis, outreach programs to promote resilience and recovery, and community education to help our community achieve health in both mind and body.